 So what does “average velocity” actually mean here?
 It is the same thing it meant in physics class: total displacement divided by elapsed time.
 If you go from $z_t$ to $z_r$ over an interval of length $t - r$, the average velocity is just one divided by the other:

 This looks unhelpful at first because $z_r$ is exactly the thing we cannot compute without integrating the ODE.
 But here is where flow matching does us a favor.
-Because the conditional paths are linear interpolations $z_t = (1-t)x_0 + tx_1$, the difference $z_t - z_r$ collapses algebraically:
+Because the conditional paths are linear interpolations $z_t = (1-t)x_0 + tx_1$, the numerator $z_t - z_r$ collapses cleanly.
+Subtract the two interpolations:

 That is the punchline.
 The average velocity is a fixed quantity for each training pair $(x_0, x_1)$, readable directly from data; no network evaluation, no self-reference, no approximation.
 And one-step generation falls out for free: start at pure noise, subtract the average velocity over the full interval, you have $x_0$.

-The catch: this beautiful identity is only directly usable for the full interval $[0, 1]$ where you actually have ground-truth $(x_0, x_1)$ pairs.
-For arbitrary intermediate triples $(z_t, r, t)$ during training, computing $\bar{u}$ directly would require running the ODE, which is exactly what we are trying to avoid.
+The catch: this beautiful identity is only directly usable for the full interval $[0, 1]$ where you have ground-truth $(x_0, x_1)$ pairs.
+For arbitrary intermediate triples $(z_t, r, t)$ during training, computing $\bar{u}$ directly would require running the ODE, which is the slow integration we are trying to avoid.
 The next subsection is how MeanFlow gets around that.

 The MeanFlow identity

-Computing $z_r$ requires running the PF-ODE from $z_t$ to time $r$, exactly the slow integration we are trying to avoid.
-MeanFlow gets around this by deriving an equivalent form that does not require $z_r$ at all.
+Computing $z_r$ requires running the PF-ODE from $z_t$ to time $r$, the slow integration we just said we want to avoid.
+MeanFlow derives an equivalent form that does not require $z_r$ at all.
 Start from the definition rewritten as an integral:

 Now differentiate both sides with respect to $t$.
 The right side uses the fundamental theorem of calculus; the left side uses the product rule:

 This identity gives a target for $\bar{u}$ with no integrals and no ODE simulation.
-Notice the two pieces on the right side play very different roles.
-The first, $v(z_t, t)$, is data-supervised, the same clean target flow matching uses.
+The two pieces on the right side play very different roles.
+The first, $v(z_t, t)$, is data-supervised, the same target flow matching uses.
 The second, $d\bar{u}/dt$, is the network differentiating its own output.
 So the MeanFlow target is a mix of data supervision and self-reference; the identity is exact, but the self-referential half still has to be stabilised.
-That tension is exactly what the TFM/TC conflict (next section) is about.
+That tension is what the next subsection is about.

 Computing $d\bar{u}/dt$: the Jacobian-vector product